Five Ways to Save Money on Groceries

 2. Utilize leftovers and simple ideas for lunch to save the headache.
 A wrap with hummus and chopped veggies, avo-toast, a big ass salad with oil-free dressing, or a bowl of rice with peanut sauce and edamame can be a tasty no-brainer.

-3. We have dinner planned for you with our plant based meal plans.
+3. We have dinner planned for you with our plant-based meal plans.
 Simply shop and follow along for five nights of flavor.
 As you stock up on staple ingredients, you will spend less on groceries each week because most of your list will come from the produce section and the bulk bins.
-Buying a Plant Fueled Life membership to save money might seem counter-intuitive, but you’ll save so much following our plans it practically pays for itself.
+Buying a Clean Food Dirty Girl membership to save money might seem counter-intuitive, but you’ll save so much following our plans it practically pays for itself.

 2. Grow or make your food